United-Nations-Canada/Constitution/README.md

 **Urgence pour la justice municipale,
 STM service  on a des reserves de STLongueuil   STLaval en cas ou STM greve strike we will  have reserve contracts from on call team from Laval et Longueuil;
+chaque metro station de STM , toilets pour  publics usage publiq. access pour public.,

-justice pour vous et emplois pour citoyens
+the montain is yours, not belong to any king, justice pour vous et emplois pour citoyens

 Olympiq. sites a Lasalle Lachine  future projects in lasalle lachine**